TLC: Tables, Ladders & Chairs (2012): Reception

 The event received high reviews overall.
-The 6-man tag team TLC match between The Shield, Team Hell No and Ryback, received the highest rating of the event by Dave Meltzer, with 4.5 stars out of 5.
+The six-man tag team TLC match between The Shield against Team Hell No and Ryback received the highest rating of the event by Dave Meltzer, with 4.5 stars out of 5.

 Aftermath

 The big stories out of this show were the face turn by Alberto Del Rio and the heel turn by AJ Lee.
 On the New Year's Eve episode of Raw, the champions were allowed to pick their opponents to defend their titles against.
 Big Show challenged Del Rio's ring announcer, Ricardo Rodriguez, and brutally assaulted him until Del Rio came to Rodriguez's rescue.
 This resulted in Del Rio challenging for Big Show's World Heavyweight Championship in a Last Man Standing match on the January 11 showing of SmackDown, which Del Rio won.
 AJ said that she felt that Cena had betrayed her when he told her not to attend his matches, and she turned heel and became the in-story girlfriend of Ziggler.

 Ryback ended up getting his title rematch against Punk on the first Raw episode of 2013 in a TLC match, but again failed to capture it due to interference by The Shield.
 The Rock went on to defeat Punk and end his reign at 434 days at the Royal Rumble.

 Kaitlyn received two more opportunities at the Divas Championship, defeating Eve via DQ and countout each time.
-Kaitlyn finally defeated Eve to capture the Divas Championship on the 20th Anniversary edition of Raw on January 14, 2013 in Kaitlyn's hometown of Houston.
+Kaitlyn finally defeated Eve to capture the Divas Championship on the 20th Anniversary episode of Raw on January 14, 2013, in Kaitlyn's hometown of Houston.
 Eve quit WWE in an exclusive segment after losing the title.